dfelinto/blender-manual/manual/render/cameras.rst

       Manually adjust the *Height* of the sensor, the *Width* is calculated based on the aspect ratio of the output's :ref:`Resolution <bpy.types.RenderSettings.resolution_y>`.

+.. _bpy.types.Camera.sensor_height:
-.. _render-camera-sensor-size:
+.. _bpy.types.Camera.sensor_width:

-Sensor Size
+Size / Width, Height
    This setting is an alternative way to control the field of view, as opposed to modifying the focal length.
    It is useful to match a camera in Blender to a physical camera and lens combination, e.g. for :doc:`motion tracking </movie_clip/index>`.

+.. _bpy.ops.safe_areas:
 .. _bpy.types.DisplaySafeAreas:
-.. _bpy.ops.safe_areas:
-.. _camera-safe-areas:

 Safe Areas
 ----------